Building a website has never been as easy as it is today, whether it’s a personal site or a business website. The questions many people ask are:

 There’s not much to choose between the 3 here.
 Although by the number of themes available, WordPress would be my choice.

-It is possible to create an online store with a web editor and there are some templates that are designed to create good-looking stores.
+It is possible to create an online store with a web editor and some templates are designed to create good-looking stores.
 For more advanced options like tax and shipping charges or creating your shopping cart, this might be more difficult.
 There are e-commerce applications like osCommerce you can install directly on your hosting server.

 The site builders have complete e-commerce solutions and most provide integration with different payment providers.
 With many, you have to upgrade to the highest level to avoid the transaction fees that are charged in extra to the payment processor fees.
 Their e-commerce options allow you to give discounts, calculate tax and shipping charges.
-In you’re interested in having an online store you will have to take a detailed look at what each provides to suit your needs.
+If you’re interested in having an online store you will have to take a detailed look at what each provides to suit your needs.

 To build an e-commerce site with WordPress you need to install a plugin.
-There are several available but the best known is WooCommerce which is free.
+There are several available but the best known is WooCommerce, which is free.
 This allows you to have a complete e-commerce solution for your site.
 There are no additional transaction fees just the payment processor fees.

 This is a close call between the site builders and WordPress, but I would choose WordPress with the Woocommerce plugin, this would probably be cheaper.
 Another alternative would be to use a specialist e-commerce platform.